minhnghivn/idata/README.md

                 --cross-reference="vendor_code|vendors.code"
 ```
 Validation results for every single record are logged to an additional column named `validation_errors`
-of the items table (as specified by the `--log-to` switch)
+of the `items` table, as specified by the `--log-to` switch

-Most common checks can be performed using the supported switches:
+As you can see, most common checks can be performed using the supported switches:
 ```
     --not-null
     --unique